Presbyterian Blue Hose: Sponsored sports

 In December 2017, Presbyterian announced the addition of men's and women's wrestling programs.
-Men's wrestling is fully sanctioned by the NCAA, while women's wrestling has partial NCAA recognition.
-Women's wrestling is primarily governed by the Women's Collegiate Wrestling Association, but since 2020–21 has been recognized by the NCAA through its Emerging Sports for Women program.
 The men's program debuted in 2018–19 as an independent and joined the Southern Conference in July 2019, joining Big South rivals Campbell and Gardner–Webb as SoCon affiliates since the Big South does not sponsor wrestling.
 The women's program is the first for an NCAA Division I school.
 The men's team began with a limited varsity schedule in 2018–19 and first played a full schedule in 2019–20, while the women's team began playing a full varsity schedule in 2018–19.

 Mark Cody, former head coach of American and Oklahoma, was named to lead the Blue Hose.
 Presbyterian was the first South Carolina-based Division I school to sponsor wrestling since Clemson eliminated its program in 1995.
 Cassy Lopez of Maryland's Mt.
 Hebron High School was the first woman to sign a National Letter of Intent with a Division I wrestling program.

 In 2021, Cody became the school's Director of Wrestling.
 Zach Sheaffer, an All-American with Pittsburgh, became the head coach of the men's and women's teams.